Architecture

 2. When the config or secret watcher detect new or updated resources, it sends the resource configuration to the kgateway translation engine.

-3. The translation engine translates Kubernetes Gateway API and kgateway resources into Envoy configuration.
-All Envoy configuration is consolidated into an xDS snapshot.
+3. The translation engine translates Kubernetes Gateway API and kgateway resources into gateway proxy configuration.
+All gateway proxy configuration is consolidated into an xDS snapshot.

 4. The reporter receives a status report for every resource that is processed by the translator.